A place to discover, renew and rejoice

 “See you soon, luv.”

 I’m not good at math or foreign languages, dates or memorizing lyrics to favorite songs.
-I am, instead, a watercolor impressionist, remembering the swirl of magenta rhododendrons showering down on my cousin or that raging hot Spring day we hunkered down in her apartment and binged on “Married at First Sight Australia” or that beautiful Walls vanilla ice cream with a Cadbury Flake.
+I am, instead, a watercolor impressionist, remembering the swirl of magenta rhododendrons showering down on my cousin or that raging cold Spring day we hunkered down in her apartment and binged on “Married at First Sight Australia” or that beautiful Walls vanilla ice cream with a Cadbury Flake.
 Don’t ask me the day it happened or the route we took to get there because I’m not good with data.

 What I will remember about my 70th year birthday celebration is the love, for my cousin, for this country, and her people.
 I’ll never forget talking to everyday folk and learning that …